“For a memoir to become loved, it must reach the heart of others; it must make a difference.”

 At the conference I’d learn writing a memoir that matters would require more than just an account of an unfortunate experience.
-I learned the difference between memoir and auto-biography, one a story from a life, the other an entire life story; and that it was possible to write more than a single memoir if the experience were unique or unusual and out-of-the-ordinary.
+I learned the difference between memoir and autobiography: one a story from a life, the other an entire life story.
+That it was possible to write more than a single memoir if the experience were unique or unusual and out of the ordinary.

 I also learned the story must have a happy ending if at all possible.
 Nobody wants to read a book with an unhappy ending!
 Or anything that reads like a diary or journal (my original draft).

 It wouldn’t be until much later that I would consider the essential elements including characterization, scenes, sensory details, takeaway, and most-important, structure.
 I was too distracted by the emotional challenges that surfaced.
 At times I was distraught.
 In the midst of catharsis.

 Merriam Webster defines catharsis as “a purification or purgation of the emotions; a purification or purgation that brings about spiritual renewal or release from tension; elimination of a complex by bringing it to consciousness and affording it expression.”

 Freewriting a healing draft and rewriting into coherent chapters became more cathartic than I imagined (or prepared for).
 I was able to recognize unrealistic expectations and absolve myself from years of guilt.
 Realizing no teenage boy should ever have to sell himself in order to survive became my catalyst from shame.
 Once I was able to make that admission there would be no other truth I’d be unable to confess.